 Habitat's mission involves building communities as well as homes.
-Habitat's interfaith initiative offers the opportunity to extend a hand to our neighbors of other faiths, and to work together to rid the world of poverty housing.
+Habitat's interfaith initiative offers the opportunity to extend a hand to our neighbors of other faiths, and to work together to build safe, affordable housing for local families.
 Our Interfaith Builds are funded and built by members of local faith communities.
 Aside from new homes built, the positive and meaningful interaction among members of different religions encourages mutual trust, inspires hope, and ensures the sustainability of interfaith collaboration.

 Make a donation (cash or in-kind).
 Donations to purchase materials for the house are needed prior to the start of construction and funds are always needed to help cover the actual building costs of the houses.